Moderocky/CraftScript/README.md

 /print {person[name]} is {person[age]} years old
 ```

-### Add
+### Sum

-Return the sum of the statement (L) plus the statement (R).
+Return the sum of the statement (L) and the statement (R).
-If either statement provides a string (text) then the result will be a concatenated string.
-If either statement is a non-numerical value the result will be `null`.
+If either statement is a non-numerical value the result will be `null`. \
+The `+` operator will attempt to concatenate strings.

 ```
 %statement%+%statement%
+%statement%-%statement%
+%statement%*%statement%
+%statement%/%statement%
 ```

 #### Examples